awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 **Available Capacity**
 The number of instances in your fleet that are available for user sessions\.
 You can use this metric to maintain a buffer in your capacity available for users to start streaming sessions\.
 For example, **Scaling Policy Condition**: "If Available Capacity < 5" perform **Scaling Policy Action**: "Add 5 instance\(s\)"\.
 **Insufficient Capacity Error**
 The number of session requests rejected due to lack of capacity\.
-You can use this metric to provision new instances for users that are unable to get sessions because of lack of capacity\.
+You can use this metric to provision new instances for users who can't start streaming sessions due to lack of capacity\.
 For example, **Scaling Policy Condition**: "If Insufficient Capacity Error > 0" perform **Scaling Policy Action**: "Add 1 instance\(s\)"\.

 ## Managing Fleet Scaling Using the Console<a name="autoscaling-console"></a>